 Mr Strange surveyed the front of Mr Norrell’s breeches and realized that his tutor was not exaggerating in the least.

-“If you are certain that this is what you want, I certainly would not be averse to our performing, um, amorous congress in the same fashion.”
+“If you are certain that this is what you want, I would not be at all averse to our performing, um, amorous congress in the same fashion.”

 Again they embraced eagerly, and Mr Norrell put the muffling and sealing spell on the door.
 The pair looked around for a suitable support for their passionate interaction.